MLHale/wearable-ember/README.md

 ## Running / Development

+To run in the browser
 * `ember server`
-* Visit your app at http://localhost:4200.
+* Visit your app at http://localhost:4200
+* Consider using something like [ripple] (http://ripple.incubator.apache.org/)

-* To run on your device:
+To run on your device:
-** Pair the device via usb
+* Pair the device via usb
-** ember cordova:build --platform android
+* ember cordova:build --platform android
-** ember cordova run
+* ember cordova run

 ### Code Generators